casssie-zhang/11785DeepLearning/hw2p2/README.md

 # HW2P2 - Face Verification using Convolutional Neural Networks - Writeup

 ## Steps to run the model
-1) python run.py
+- python run.py
 This script runs the training process and saves model file.
-2) Python submit.py
+- python submit.py
 This script generates the submission file.

 ## DataLoader: